The grevilleas are a remarkable and beautiful group of plants. The variability between species is

 Grevillea 'Poorinda Signet' (2009 UCSC Koala Blooms Introduction)

 Medium/large shrub to 6-9 feet tall & wide with narrow silvery leaves and tight clusters of pink-red flower in winter through spring.
 Requires good drainage and is drought tolerant and hardy to 20'.
 We no longer offer this plant

 Grevillea 'Red Hooks' (G. hookeriana - Hort.)

-A robust shrub to 7 ft. tall, with wide-spreading branches and long, deeply lobed leaves.
+A robust shrub 8 to 15 feet tall with wide-spreading branches and long, deeply lobed leaves.
 Bright red, toothbrush

 flower heads bloom August to January.
 A popular, ornamental cultivar great for formal or informal hedging in large areas - responds